MONTHLY MEETING LOCATION

 Kevin Watson: Travels in Peru

-Peru is one of the birdiest countries in South America, in addition to its rich cultural history and spectacular scenery.
+Peru is one of the birdiest countries in South America, in addition having a rich cultural history and spectacular scenery.
 Photographer Kevin Watson presents a program that takes us from the Pacific coast to the high Andes and the center of the Inca empire, then east to the humid cloud-forest slopes and the edges of the Amazon basin.
 Tanagers, Toucans and Hummingbirds are among the stars of the show, but we will also see the world’s most beautiful Tern, as well as Penguins and other surprises.

 February 26, 2016 - 8 PM Allendale Borough Hall